Example Eversource bill

 Your electricity supplier is listed on the first page of your bill.

-If you are enrolled in the Natick Electricity Aggregation Program, you will see Direct Energy Natick Aggregation listed as your electricity supplier.
-Below that text, you will see Direct Energy’s contact information:
+If you are enrolled in the Natick Electricity Aggregation Program, you will see Direct Energy Natick Aggregation listed as your electricity supplier through your December bill.
+Beginning in January 2023, you will see First Point Natick Electricity Agg.
+Below the name, you will see the electricity supplier’s contact information.

-While we recommend contacting customer support with the Town’s consultants for help with the program, you may also contact Direct Energy directly if you wish.
+While we recommend contacting customer support with the Town’s consultants for questions about the program, you may also contact Natick’s electricity supplier directly if you wish.

 Page 2 of your bill: